 Perhaps there were other sober periods that didn’t last, so the belief is, “Why should this time be different?”
 The spouse may continue to “walk on eggshells,” as he or she did living with addiction, afraid of precipitating an argument or a slip.
 Trust has been broken many times, and it will have to be rebuilt – a process that can’t be rushed.

 Hopefully, the partner has also been in a 12-Step program, such as Nar-Anon or Al-Anon.
 (Al-Ateen is a great resource for children, too.)
-There those affected by addiction learned that they’re not responsible for the addict’s drinking or using and that they’re powerlessness over the addict’s recovery.
+There those affected by addiction learned that they’re not responsible for the addict’s drinking or using and that they’re powerless over the addict’s recovery.
 New sobriety leaves a void, which formerly was filled with all the mental and physical activity of trying to control and manipulate the addiction and substance abuser.
 Being a codependent caretaker hid their inner emptiness.
 Feelings of anxiety, anger, loss, boredom, and depression may arise.
 The spouse is now “out of a job” of watching, enabling, and checking up on the addict and taking over his or her responsibilities.
-Secretly, the spouse may fear not being needed, and worry, “Will I be enough to be loved?” should the addict becoming a fully-functioning, independent adult.
+Secretly, the spouse may fear not being needed, and worry, “Will I be enough to be loved?” should the addict become a fully-functioning, independent adult.
 This reflects the shame that lies beneath the caretaking, self-sacrificing, role of being a super-responsible partner – shame that underlies codependency.